krshrimali/blog/content/posts/pytorch-cpp-dcgan-11.md

 There have been major changes in the PyTorch C++ Frontend API (Libtorch) and we'll be discussing some of them which were related to our implementation on DCGAN.
 Let's see, what parts of our code have changed in the recent Libtorch version.
 Well, the frontend API of PyTorch in C++ resembles closely to Python now:

-For what concerns our code on DCGAN, quoting the author (Will Feng) of PR <a href="https://github.com/pytorch/pytorch/pull/28917">#28917</a>:
+For what concerns our code on DCGAN, quoting the author (Will Feng) of PR [#28917](https://github.com/pytorch/pytorch/pull/28917).

 > In Conv{1,2,3}dOptions:
     - with_bias is renamed to bias.